 Both the Old and New Testament tell a complete story of grace and promise of salvation, of unconditional love and mercy unfolding throughout history.
 One God, administering one program of salvation.
 When we isolate an act of God without remembering His intiaition of grace and mercy first, we miss everything.

-Yes, their are consequences for turning away from a perfectly righteous and holy God who rightfuly adminsters eternal justice.
+Yes, there are consequences for turning away from a perfectly righteous and holy God who rightfuly adminsters eternal justice.
 But God doesn’t force anyone to spend eternity with Him whose hardened heart doesn’t want to be with Him in this life.

 The radial acts of love demonstrated by Jesus in the New Testament are equally measured by the radical acts of grace in the Old Testament.
 Page after page in the Old Testament testifies to this.
 Equally, the judgement of God over people in the Old Testament is matched by Jesus’ own words; while He spoke much about love and mercy, He spoke more of hell and judgement than anyone else.
 The Bible never separates God’s grace from judgement.
 If there were no judgement, there could be no grace.